whereisdaniru/EWU-CSCD371-2019-Fall/README.md

 - Use `ISampleData.CsvRows` for your data source.
 - Don't forget the list should be unique.
-- Sort the list by State, City, Zip.
+- Sort the list alphabetically
 - Include a test that leverages a hard coded list of Spokane based addresses.
 - Include a test that uses LINQ to verify the data is sorted correctly (do not use a hard coded list).